Metroid: 2017–present: Samus Returns, Dread and Prime 4: Beyond

-In June 2017, Nintendo announced Metroid Prime 4 for the Nintendo Switch.
-While not confirmed by Nintendo, Eurogamer reported that Prime 4 was being developed by Bandai Namco Studios.
-Unsatisfied with progress on the game, in January 2019 Nintendo restarted the development under Retro Studios, the developer of the previous Metroid Prime games.
+At E3 2017, Nintendo announced Metroid Prime 4 for the Switch.
+Eurogamer reported that it was being developed by Bandai Namco Studios.
+Unsatisfied with the progress, Nintendo announced in January 2019 that it had restarted the development under Retro Studios, the developer of the previous Metroid Prime games.
+In June 2024, Nintendo revealed a trailer and the title Metroid Prime 4: Beyond, with a release year of 2025.